Home > Health Library > Plasma Cell Neoplasms (Including Multiple Myeloma) Treatment (PDQ®): Treatment - Patient Information [NCI]

 Treatment of isolated plasmacytoma of bone is usually radiation therapy to the bone lesion.

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with isolated plasmacytoma of bone.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with isolated plasmacytoma of bone.
 For more specific results, refine the search by using other search features, such as the location of the trial, the type of treatment, or the name of the drug.
 Talk with your doctor about clinical trials that may be right for you.
-General information about clinical trials is available from the NCI Web site.
+General information about clinical trials is available from the NCI website.

 Treatment of extramedullary plasmacytoma may include the following:

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with extramedullary plasmacytoma.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with extramedullary plasmacytoma.
 For more specific results, refine the search by using other search features, such as the location of the trial, the type of treatment, or the name of the drug.
 Talk with your doctor about clinical trials that may be right for you.
-General information about clinical trials is available from the NCI Web site.
+General information about clinical trials is available from the NCI website.

 Patients without signs or symptoms may not need treatment.
 When signs or symptoms appear, the treatment of multiple myeloma may be done in phases:

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with multiple myeloma.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with multiple myeloma.
 For more specific results, refine the search by using other search features, such as the location of the trial, the type of treatment, or the name of the drug.
 Talk with your doctor about clinical trials that may be right for you.
-General information about clinical trials is available from the NCI Web site.
+General information about clinical trials is available from the NCI website.

 Refractory Multiple Myeloma